ab-anand/Video-Encryption/README.md

 ## Encryption using [Space Filling Curves](https://en.wikipedia.org/wiki/Space-filling_curve)
-This project is aimed to create an algorithm to prevent the Choosen Plain Text Attack
+This project is aimed to create an algorithm to prevent the Choosen Plain Text Attack on Space Filling Curves.
-on Space Filling Curves.
+With the help of that algorithm we would be encrypting videos using Selective Frame Encryption.

 ### Installation